-In the book Wild at Heart by John Eldridge, the author relays a story about a rock climbing outing he had with his sons.
-One of his sons clipped in and began to climb but soon arrived at a place that was not only difficult but also left the him feeling exposed.
+In the book Wild at Heart by John Eldredge, the author relays a story about a rock climbing outing he had with his sons.
+One of his sons clipped in and began to climb but soon arrived at a place that was not only difficult but also left him feeling exposed.
 His son hung there, allowing fear to grip his heart.
 When his father instructed him to come down, the young climber refused, needing to complete the challenge that lay ahead.
 His father began to encourage to him, "Way to go, Sam!
 You're looking good.
 That's it...now reach up to your right...yep, now push off that foothold...nice move!"
 His son was able to move through the difficult part and keep climbing.
 He quickly approached a more difficult area and without missing a beat, climbed right over the top of the cliff.
 "Way to go Sam!
 You're a wild man!" his father said.

 He finished his climb and walked back down the other side.
 His dad was helping another boy strap in and start up the mountain.
 Sam walked up next to him and quietly asked, "Dad, did you really think I was a wild man up there?"
 Miss that moment, and you will miss the boy's heart forever.
-This story illustrates that the activity itself pales in importance to the opportunities that these activities provide for men to speak into the lives of boys, encouraging their identity as godly future men.
+This story illustrates that the activity itself pales in importance to the opportunities that these activities provide for men to speak into the lives of boys, encouraging their identity as godly future men involved in this ministry.

-By offering camping and a number of other areas of interest, more men will be able to be involved in this ministry.
 Even churches that have no interest in camping or lack men who are interested in camping will be able to launch Royal Rangers.
 We know our growth is dependent upon involving an increasing number of men; so by broadening the focus of our advancement system, we will be able to influence more young men than ever by recruiting more men.